How To Start a Business in Arkansas (Step-by-Step Guide)

 Step 2: Name Your Business

-- Corporation Names: Corporate names must include "Corporation," "Incorporated," "Company," "Corp.," "Inc." or "Co."
+- Corporation names: Must include one of "Corporation," "Incorporated," "Company," "Corp.," "Inc." or "Co."

-- LLP Names: Limited liability partnerships must include "Limited Liability Partnership," "L.L.P." or "LLP" in their registered business name.
+- LLP names: Must include "Limited Liability Partnership," "L.L.P." or "LLP".

 Step 3: Register Your Business

-- Non-Profit Registration: File Articles of Incorporation as a non-profit corporation, then apply for federal tax-exempt status with the Internal Revenue Service.
+- Non-profit registration: File Articles of Incorporation as a non-profit corporation, then apply for federal tax-exempt status with the Internal Revenue Service.

 Step 4: Write an Operating Agreement